SURRENDER A DOG ABANDONED BY A BREEDER

 SURRENDER PROCESS EXPLAINED

-- We require proof of what the dog is dealing with and has gone through.
+- For aggressive dogs, we require solid proof of the dog’s aggression.
 This may be in the form of video and/or photographic evidence.
 Evidence of injuries caused by the dog is also requested.

 - Once you get approval to surrender a dog to VOSD, you need to send us the vaccination and medical certificates as mentioned on the surrender link that will be shared with you.